-1. Bring 1 and 1/4 cup of water to a boil in a small sauce pan.
+1. Bring 1 cup of water to a boil in a small saucepan.

-2. Once boiling, turn the heat to low and pour in the uncooked quinoa, an 1/8 tsp of pink himalayan salt, and 1-2 tsp ghee or coconut oil.
+2. Once boiling, turn the heat to low and add the quinoa, 1/2 teaspoon of turmeric, 1/4 tsp of salt, and 2 teaspoons of ghee.

 3. Cover the pot, leaving a slight crack to avoid overflow.

-4. Cook here, on low, for 15-17 minutes or until the quinoa is at the desired softness.
+4. Cook on low, for 15 minutes or until the quinoa reaches the desired softness.

-3. Sauté on a low-medium heat, stirring frequently, for about 5 minutes uncovered.
+3. Sauté over medium heat stirring frequently for about 5 minutes uncovered.

-4. Cover the sauté pan and cook for an additional 5 minutes, or until the veggies are cooked to your preference.
-If you prefer a more steamed type of cooking, add in 1-2 Tbsp of water before covering.
+4. Cover the sauté pan and cook for an additional 2 minutes or until the veggies are cooked to your preference.
+If you prefer a more steamed type of cooking, add in 1 to 2 tablespoons of water before covering (recommended for Vata types).

-5. Once the veggies are cooked to your liking, place them aside in a bowl.
+5. Once the veggies are cooked, place them aside in a bowl.

-6. Place the empty sauté pan back on to a medium heat and add in 1 tsp of ghee.
+6. Place the empty sauté pan back onto the burner over medium heat and add 2 teaspoons of ghee.

 7. Whisk 2 whole eggs and 6 egg whites in a separate bowl for 1 to 2 minutes and then pour the mixture into the hot pan.